attentiveness/reading/README.md

 # reading
-Reading App  Write In React-Native
+Reading App  Write In React-Native（studying and programing）

 ## How to install
 ```